Leave an Unfit Partner and Take Control of Your Life

 Maybe you have even defended them tooth and nail to your friends and family because you think you’ll be able to change them at some point.

 You naively justify their behavior or attribute it to them “having a bad day” (even if every day seems to be a bad day for them).
 You might stay with them in spite of everything because you love them.
+However, if you’re with an abusive or unfit partner, it’s important to realize this as soon as possible.

 Maybe you don’t care that your friends keep telling you what you already know but don’t want to admit: you deserve better.